CommonplaceRobotics/iRC_ROS/irc_ros_bringup/README.md

 ## Controller files
   - `controller_igus_rebel_*dof.yaml` implements position control via a JointTrajectoryController
   - `controller_cpr_platform_medium.yaml` implements velocity control via a DiffDriveController.
 While the position commands are more precise for repeatability, the use of velocity commands causes smoother and straighter driving.

-## TODO
- - CRI specific controller which only sends the goal position without interpolation et al.?
-   - Alternatively wait for a new EmbeddedControl software update to support continuous goal sending